Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 However, some countries especially in Asia and several parts of Africa buy scraps from ships.
 When your ship sails to these places, then you are in for a good treat!

-An old mooring rope which is 100 meters (or more) long may be valued at $50.00 to $100.00.
-Old cargo hoses and broken valves also have price tags on it.
+An old mooring rope that is 100 meters (or more) long may be valued at $50.00 to $100.00.
+Old cargo hoses and broken valves also have price tags on them.

 Even expired safety equipment can be sold too.